billwonggg/world-covid-restrictions/README.md

 #### The data in the website is from the [Oxford COVID-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker), Blavatnik School of Government, University of Oxford. <br><br>

+### May 2022 Update

-#### After creating the initial website during the bootcamp, I spent some of my spare time improving the website further.
+After creating the initial website during the bootcamp, I spent some of my spare time improving the website further.
 I added many new features such as the date-picker to display data from a specific date, map functionality improvements with popups, and color improvements with the addition of a legend.
 I also made lots of UI improvements, notably the implementation of a menu bar along with dark mode and greatly improved UI for mobile devices with a drawer.

+### October 2022 Update

+- Update all dependencies to the latest versions, (React 18, React leaflet 4.x, and more)
+- Refactored some parts of code.
+- Fixed form input border disappearing bug.
+- Small style changes.
+- Use build compress tool to reduce build size by ~70%.
+- Use continuous deployment Github actions to deploy code.

 ### Desktop Preview: